posva/posva.github.com/_posts/2014-09-13-mocha--requirejs-boilerplate.md

 We are going to use `requirejs` to load modules.
 This is actually different from the `nodejs` method `require()`.
 Then we add the configuration.
 The `baseUrl` specifies from which point modules must be found.
-This path is relative to the runtime, thus when running `grunt` at project root (cf `tree`) we must specify files as `src/card.js`.
+This path is relative to the runtime, thus when running `grunt` at project root (cf `tree`) we must specify files as `card` or `subdir/file`.

 When loading modules within tests there's one important thing: creating a test before calling `requirejs()`.
-This is because mocha need to know tests exists.
+This is because `Mocha` need to know tests exists.
 After that we can load any modules needed by the tests:

 {% highlight js %}